-With regards to the actual knowledge, skills and experience of the members of the Board, the Board of Directors comprises of professionally qualified members who have collectively varied experiences and skills, including, amongst others, finance, accounting, legal, banking, investments and risk management.

-Additionally, each independent Director has a strong background in his field adding specialised value the Company's Board of Directors.
+With regards to the actual knowledge, skills and experience of the members of the Board, the Board of Directors comprises of professionally qualified members who have collectively varied experiences and skills, including, amongst others, finance, accounting, legal, banking, investments, ICT and risk management.
+Additionally, each independent Director has a strong background in his field adding specialised value to the Company's Board of Directors.

-The following table summarizes the number of positions that each member holds in 2022:
+The following table summarizes the number of positions that each member holds in 2024:

-Directorships held by Members of the Management Body in 2022
+Directorships held by Members of the Management Body in 2024

-Name Position in the Firm Executive Directorships Non-Executive Directorships
+Name Position in the Executive Non-Executive

+Name Firm Directorships Directorships

 Hanna N.I Abu Aitah Executive Director 2 2

 Issa N.I Abu Eita Executive Director 2 1

 Andreas Kontos Executive Director 1 -

-Naji N.I Abu Aitah Non Executive 1 1

-Director

-Petros Florides Independent Non - 3
+Petros Florides Independent Non - 4

 Executive Director

 Georgios Agathangelou Independent Non 4 1

 Executive Director